 If, despite all our best efforts, you have reason to be unhappy you must first talk to the duty manager and give them a chance to fix the problem.
 They will bend over backwards to remedy the situation – if that’s not far enough then you can address the management through firstname.lastname@example.org and we (I) will take the matter up personally.

 But be warned if you don’t follow this simple procedure there will be no offers of refunds or compensation.
 So don’t go home all smiley and then write to us later to say you were unhappy!

 18. internet review sites

 We need to be very clear about this.
 We do not pay for positive reviews on the various review sites.
 Nor do we pay people not to post negative reviews.
-We find it particularly unpleasant to be blackmailed with threats of negative reviews in exchange for refunds to spurious complaints… (Yes, it has happened twice now.
+We find it particularly unpleasant to be blackmailed with threats of negative reviews in exchange for refunds to spurious complaints… (Yes, it has happened.
 So we now have a policy of pursuing people through the courts who first ask for money and then post negative reviews which are either exaggerated, distorted or downright non existent.
 Grrr…)

 19. Assumption of Risks.

 Remember that you will be lighting fires and staying in the heart of a big forest with many potential risks (and delights, it has to be said) so you must take care of yourself, your companions and your children.
 If you are cycling, climbing trees or just wandering in the forest be careful, keep aware and don’t get lost.